What does “digital detox” really mean?

 “Digital detox refers to a period of time when a person voluntarily refrains from using digital devices such as smartphones or computers and social media platforms.
 This form of detox has gained popularity as individuals have increased their time spent on digital devices and the internet.”

-Digital detox is more than to go one period
+Digital detox is more than take a short period “to be

 - It’s about a better balance between your offline and online “life”.